 Reviewers of this UPPS include the following:

-Position Date Associate Vice President and Dean of Students January 1 E4Y Vice President for Finance and Support Services January 1 E4Y Student Body President, Student Government January 1 E4Y
+Position Date Associate Vice President for Student Affairs and Dean of Students January 1 E4Y Vice President for Finance and Support Services January 1 E4Y Student Body President, Student Government January 1 E4Y

 This UPPS has been approved by the following individuals in their official capacities and represents Texas State policy and procedure from the date of this document until superseded.